Net worth: how to calculate it for a small business

 Here the business has a positive net worth of £10,000, indicating financial stability.

-Common calculation mistakes
+Common mistakes when calculating

 Net worth vs equity